-For visitors, the main attraction is the shopping street—a 200m long pedestrian walkway lined either side with soba and tempura restaurants, gift shops, and stalls selling Japanese sweets and local delicacies, including kushi-dango and yaki-dango—Japanese red bean sweets on a skewer laced with syrup.
-At the end of the street is Taishakuten Temple—the main Buddhist temple in the area and one of the most delightful in Tokyo.
+For visitors, the main attraction is the shopping street—a 200-meter long pedestrian walkway lined either side with soba and tempura restaurants, gift shops, and stalls selling Japanese sweets and local delicacies.
+At the end of the street is Taishakuten Daikyo-ji Temple, the main Buddhist temple in the area and one of the most delightful in Tokyo.

-Hidden down its backstreets are numerous smaller temples, as well as Yamamoto-tei—a former residence of a businessman and superb example of Japanese sukiya-zukuri architecture.
+Hidden down its backstreets are numerous smaller temples, as well as Yamamoto-tei, a former residence of a local businessman and superb example of Japanese sukiya-zukuri architecture.
 There is also Tora-san Museum, a small building dedicated to the film series and its director, Yoji Yamada.
-And for ¥200 you can cross the nearby Edogawa river at Yagiri-no-watashi into neighbouring Chiba by rowing boat, a service that has continued since the early days of the Edo period, and is the only traditional crossing point remaining in the capital.

 Access | Google Maps

 From Asakusa Station take the Asakusa Line (from Oshiage this becomes the Keisei Main Line—no need to change).
 Change at Keisei-Takasago Station to the Keisei-Kanamachi Line.
 Shibamata Station is the next stop.